 However, a Non-European citizen/Company may purchase in Cyprus unlimited properties or land only when they legally register and establish a Cyprus company according to the EU Law.

-When deciding to purchase a Real Estate in Cyprus the first most important concern is to use a local Licensed and Registered Real Estate Agent.
+When deciding to invest in Real Estate in Cyprus the first most important concern is to use a reliable registered estate agent or a development company.

 The second most important concern is to choose a lawyer/legal representative that will make sure that your investment is 100% safe.

-The Lawyer will carry out a search at the Land registry office for the chosen property to verify that the property has Title deeds and is free from any burdens.
+The Lawyer will carry out a search at the Land registry office for the chosen property to verify that the property has Title deeds and is free from any financial burdens or memos.

 Upon deciding to go ahead with the purchase whether will be Land, New property, Resale property or custom build property, your legal representative must do all necessary checks which includes a number of matters as follows: